asnefedovv/dydx-v4-client-cpp/README.md

 make
 ```

-Note that running CMake will take a while because it downloads all the other dependenices.
+Note that running CMake will take a while because it downloads all the other dependencies.

 ## Getting Started